qasimrahmann/retail-sql-analysis/README.md

 - Customer retention and high-value customer identification
 - Creation of categorized order value buckets to support marketing and sales strategies

-This repository is ideal for learners and professionals focused on:

-- SQL Analytics
-- Customer Segmentation
-- Sales Performance Analysis
-- Data-Driven Business Insights
-- Retail Data Modeling

 ---

 ## 💡 Dataset Overview